Once upon a time

 Tom Scott in The Dominion - March 8, 2006

-$750 million was (and is!) a staggering amount.
+$750 million was (and is!) a staggering amount to pay for any business.
 But the real news that day was just how profitable Trade Me was.
-The price paid was a multiple of the earnings and reflected the high-growth trajectory the business was on.
-This was the first time that information was in the public domain.
+The price paid was a multiple of the earnings and reflected the high-growth trajectory we were on.
+It was no secret that we were growing quickly.
+But this was the first time that detail of the revenue that sat behind that growth was reported.

 In those days Trade Me was a fun and relaxed place to work.
 We didn’t wear expensive suits or take ourselves too seriously.
 The office was a bit chaotic and had graffiti on the walls.
+The pool table was a popular meeting room.
+But these were decoys.
 But we were 100% committed to the job.
 There were many people who confused our lack of formality for a lack of ambition.
 But it was a mistake to underestimate us.
+It was a place we all wanted to come to work.
+We put in the effort and achieved a lot.

-After the press conference David came back to the office to meet the rest of the team.
-He understood this better than most people, but we still suggested he remove his suit jacket and tie, so he didn’t seem completely out of place.
-Compared to the thousands of employees in the other parts of his corporate empire I imagine it must have seemed like a small and very young team.
-Within a few years the revenue that Trade Me contributed to the Fairfax group would become a significant part of their business.
+After the press conference David came back to the office to meet the rest of the Trade Me team.
+He removed his suit jacket and tie, so he didn’t seem completely out of place.
+Compared to the thousands of employees in the other parts of his corporate empire I imagine it must have seemed like a small and young team.
+Within a few years the revenue that Trade Me contributed to the Fairfax group would become an important part of their business.

-If we measure ourselves based on how many expensive toys we can buy, we’re never going to be satisfied.
-There is always another level above – a more expensive car, a bigger house, a longer race.3 As soon as we achieve something, we quickly normalise it and start to take it for granted.
+As long as we measure ourselves based on how many things we own, we’re never going to be satisfied.
+There is always another level above – a more expensive car, a bigger house, a longer race.4 As soon as we achieve that, we quickly normalise it and start to take it for granted.
 There is nothing so amazing that we can’t get used to it.
 Then we start to compare ourselves to people who are slightly ahead of us.
 Our appetite is always slightly bigger than our stomach.

 Happiness = Wanting What You Have / Having What You Want